water-sucks/nixos/doc/src/introduction.md

 - Creating a self-contained NixOS manager binary that includes routine scripts such as `switch-to-configuration` activation functionality
 - Plugins for further NixOS tooling to be developed out-of-tree

+Check the [comparisons](./comparisons.md) page for an overview of how this tool differs from existing ecosystem tools.

 ## Key Features